Capel Street: History

-Capel Street is named after Arthur Capell, 1st Earl of Essex, Lord Lieutenant of Ireland 1672–1677.
-Historically, it was the site of the chapel of St Mary's Abbey.
+Capel Street takes its name from the nearby chapel of St Mary's Abbey (from the Latin Capella – Chapel) although Arthur Capell, 1st Earl of Essex, Lord Lieutenant of Ireland (1672–1677) may have also later influenced the naming convention.

 The street was laid out by Sir Humphrey Jervis in the late 17th century on the Abbey lands he purchased in 1674.
+Jervis' own house was located at the corner of Mary Street and Capel Street and is described during the 1670s as 'the great mansion house of St Mary's Abbey'.

-He also built Essex Bridge (today Grattan Bridge), and the street was known for its mansions and a royal mint.
+He also developed Essex Bridge (today Grattan Bridge) connecting up his lands directly with the old city of Dublin and Dublin Castle thereby increasing the attractiveness of his estate North of the river.

+The street was a busy thoroughfare known for its mansions.
 In the 18th century, it became a commercial hub, with two-bay buildings replacing most of the "Dutch Billy" houses.
-In the late 1700s, the Italian composer, Tommaso Giordani, performed at a small purpose built theatre on the street.
-The Capel Street Theatre also stood there in the 18th century.

-The Torch Theatre operated on Capel Street from 1935–41.
-The street declined in the 20th century, before a revival around the 1980s.
 Today it is known for its variety of restaurants, shops, cafés and pubs; as Panti, the owner of Pantibar put it, "You can buy a lightbulb, sexual lubricant, Brazilian rice, get a pint and go to a trad session".
-Louis Copeland's tailor is another notable business.